mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     while forward declarations for all container classes in Magnum are available simply by including
     :dox:`Corrade/Containers/Containers.h </home/mosra/Code/corrade/src/Corrade/Containers/Containers.h>`,
-    neither |span|, :cpp:`gsl::span` nor the Span Lite provide anything standardized like that, and due to the default template argument for the extent, you can't even provide the forward declaration yourself.
+    neither :dox:`std::span`, :cpp:`gsl::span` nor the Span Lite provide anything standardized like that, and due to the default template argument for the extent, you can't even provide the forward declaration yourself.
 So the cost of > 25k preprocessed lines is *omnipresent*.

-    On the other hand, using :dox:`Containers::ArrayView` can help reduce compile times even in STL-based workflows --- for all functions that would take an :dox:`std::array` or :dox:`std::vector` by a :cpp:`const` reference (or a |span|), take an :dox:`Containers::ArrayView` instead.
+    On the other hand, using :dox:`Containers::ArrayView` can help reduce compile times even in STL-based workflows --- for all functions that would take an :dox:`std::array` or :dox:`std::vector` by a :cpp:`const` reference (or a :dox:`std::span`), take an :dox:`Containers::ArrayView` instead.
     You'll save on the vector/array :cpp:`#include`\ s, and if you go even further and forward-declare the view, you can save those 2k lines as well.

 `Compile times`_
 ----------------